 Researchers have in the past successfully regenerated muscle mass in animals through experimental gene therapies that deliver a different protein, called insulinlike growth factor-1 (IGF-1).
-(Indeed, the experiments worked so well they have triggered fears that future athletes will engage in "gene doping".)
+(Indeed, the experiments worked so well theu have triggered fears that future athletes will engage in "gene doping".)
 IGF-1 both triggers stem cell activity and, when its call is amplified, can summon stem cells from afar to the site of an injury.
 Rather than requiring transplanted stem cells to regenerate tissue damaged by a heart attack, therefore, some researchers believe a dose of IGF-1 could kick-start repairs by stem cells already circulating in the bloodstream or hiding within the heart itself.
-A similar approach might work in any number of organs or tissues, provided scientists gour as their owners age.
-Late in life when repairs are most likely to be needed, one's own stem cells might therefore not be the best bet.
-Where, then, might patients turn?
+A similar approach might work in any number of organs or tissues, provided scientists can learn which signals call the correct stem cells to duty.